-1) Nested PID Pose Control: Mellinger et al. [15] describe a nested PID controller that consists of a separate attitude and a position controller.
-Using a dynamic model of a quadrotor and an accurate 6 DoF pose estimate from an external tracking system, they achieved precise hovering and 3D trajectory control of a quadrotor MAV.
+- 1) Nested PID Pose Control: Mellinger et al. [20] describe a nested PID controller that consists of a separate attitude and a position controller.
+Using a dynamic model of a quadrotor and an accurate 6 DoF pose estimate from an external tracking system, it can achieve precise hovering control of a quadrotor MAV.
 To evaluate our vision system, we control the pose of our quadrotor using a very similar controller, which is implemented in the original pxIMU code from the PIXHAWK project.
-In our case, we set the desired yaw angle to a constant value of $\psi^{des} = 0$.
+In our case, we set the desired yaw angle to be a constant value of $\psi^{des} = 0$.
 The 3D position estimates from the onboard vision system are used as feedback to the position controller, and a basic Kalman Filter is applied to smooth pose estimation for low level control.
-The attitude control runs at a frequency of 200 Hz, using the roll and pitch estimates by the IMU, and only the yaw angle is provided by the onboard vision system.

-2) Setpoint Path Following for Navigation: In order to search for the landing site, we navigate our MAV with a setpoint-based method, where the MAV follows a predefined searching path.
-We assume that the MAV has reached a setpoint, if its distance to this point is smaller than a threshold d_s for a period of time t_s .
-In this case we advance to the next set point on the searching path.
+The attitude controller runs at a frequency of 200 Hz, using the roll and pitch estimates by the IMU, and only the yaw angle is provided by the onboard vision system. - 2) Setpoint Method for Trajectory Control: In order to search for the landing site, we implemented a setpoint-based method to autonomously navigate our MAV.
+Thus the MAV can follow a predefined searching path.
+We assume that the MAV has reached a setpoint, if its distance to this point is smaller than a threshold d_s and the yaw angle difference is smaller than ψ_s , for a period of time t_s .
+In this case, we advance to the next set point on the searching path.
 Once an initial pose of the landing site \mathbf{x}{lini} is estimated, we change the setpoint to be above this area, keeping our searching height h_s .
 After the final refined pose of the landing site $\mathbf{x}l = (x_l, y_l, z_l)^T$ is determined, we define the end of the searching path to be $(x_l, y_l, h_s)^T$.
-Finally, the landing strategy we implemented in [24] is used to land the MAV on the landing site.
+Finally, the desired height of the setpoint is decreased until the MAV reaches a predefined landing height h_l where it can steadily shut down its motors to finish the landing process. - 3) More Efficient Trajectory-following Method: We implemented a trajectory-following method to enable the MAV to follow the predefined searching path more efficiently.
+It is based on the path following controller presented in [20].
+We simplify it by dropping the feed-forward term of the desired acceleration, and set a constant forward speed, v_s , along the tangent direction of the searching path.
+The reason for this simplification is that we do not expect our MAV to fly in an aggressive way, and a constant expected speed is sufficient for our searching task.